DevopsPriz/Devops-Learning/README.md

 FIND COMMAND

-This command is used for searching and locating files and directories based on various criteria.
+The find command is used for searching and locating files and directories based on various criteria.

 ![find command](https://github.com/DevopsPriz/Devops-Learning/assets/151751244/d60ff50c-8da1-404b-b310-99945ddaa19b)